NCAS-CMS/cf-python/docs/source/tutorial.rst

 Note that some STASH codes have multiple standard name mappings.
-This could be due to the standard name being a function of other parts of the header (as is the case for ``(1, 2)``) and ``(1, 152)``), or the the STASH code only being valid for particular UM versions (as is the case for ``(1, 152)``).
+This could be due to the standard name being a function of other parts of the header (as is the case for ``(1, 2)``) and ``(1, 152)``), or the STASH code only being valid for particular UM versions (as is the case for ``(1, 152)``).

 ----